 “What are my alternatives to accomplish the same objectives?
 I submit those alternatives are few and poorly integrated.”

 There are a wide variety of alternatives available to accomplish the same objectives.
-Quite a few financial and accounting applications can be selected and connected to any number of other applications in order to replicate (and greatly exceed) what ERP does.
-Secondly, while ERP systems are better integrated to themselves, which is a highly parochial way of looking at integration, ERP offers no integration benefit for connecting to a company’s other systems, and may offer higher integration costs than non-ERP environments.
+Quite a few financial and accounting applications can be selected and connected to any number of other applications to replicate (and significantly exceed) what ERP does.
+Secondly, while ERP systems are better integrated to themselves, which is a highly parochial way of looking at integration, ERP offers no integration benefit for connecting to a company’s other systems and may provide higher integration costs than non-ERP environments.
 Here is a further quotation from the failed Air Force’s ECSS initiative:

 “It’s not worth the money to poorly implement anything.
 It’s worth the money to take the time, hire people with the appropriate knowledge, and do the necessary planning and testing to minimize the chances of an ERP installation failing.”